KULeuvenNeuromechanics/PredSim-workshop-smalll-2025/S3 Dropfoot/README.md

 ![picture](Plotting/Fig2.png)

-The grey, red and yellow lines are the same as before.
+The grey shaded area, red lines and yellow lines are the same as before.
 The simulation with weakness and the ankle-foot orthosis is shown in purple.
 There are still differences with the simulated healthy gait (red), but these are smaller than the differences with the gait with imposed weakness (yellow).
 Thus, adding the ankle-foot orthosis reduced gait deviations.

 ## Optional Step 2.3: test different stiffnesses and/or neutral angles of the ankle-foot orthosis
 If you want, you can change the weakness level, ankle-foot orthosis stiffness and/or neutral  angle to gain more insight into the effect of weakness and/or assitive devices.
 To do so, adjust the following lines of code in `PredSim-workshop-smalll-2025/code/update_settings.m`: